Skip to main content

 Listed below are examples of the uses and disclosures that RMS may make of your PHI.
 The disclosure may be made verbally, in writing, or electronically, such as by email or text message.

 • Treatment.
 We may use your PHI to provide, coordinate, or manage your care and any related services including sharing information with others outside of RMS that we are consulting with or referring you to for your care, such as a specialist, laboratory, or pharmacy.
-In particular, treatment at RMS may include frequent care coordination between affiliates New Day Recovery, On Demand Counseling, On Demand Occupational Medicine, TRK Properties and Valley Recovery Partners.
+In particular, treatment at RMS may include frequent care coordination between affiliates New Day Recovery, On Demand Counseling, and On Demand Occupational Medicine.

 • Payment.
 Generally, we will obtain your authorization to use your PHI to obtain payment for your services.
 We may use or disclose your PHI for such reasons as determining if you have insurance benefits, and if they will cover your treatment, processing claims with your insurance company, reviewing services provided to you to determine medical necessity, or undertaking utilization review activities.